Sacrament of Marriage

 Together you have decided to begin a lifetime journey of love.
 We at Immaculate Conception and St. Joseph Parish rejoice with you, your family and your friends on your decision to be married.
 The Church recognizes your marriage as a sacrament, meaning that your visible love and faithfulness to each other will become a powerful sign of God’s love.
 It is a sacred celebration meant to express your faith in God and your love for each other.
 Our prayers and best wishes are with you on this journey!

 1. Tell us About Yourself

 Looking for a wedding date?
 Please tell us a little bit about yourself and your fiancé by completing our Couple’s Information Form.
-Our event coordinator, Samantha Stephens, will then get back to you with more information.
+Our event coordinator, Allie Salamone, will then get back to you with more information.

-Once you have confirmed your wedding date with our pastor, Father Larry Lisowski, you can secure your wedding date by making your non-refundable $500 deposit at our Wedding Deposit page, then and completing our Wedding Intake Form.
-Your Wedding Intake Form will be used to start your wedding file.
+Once you have confirmed your wedding date with Allie and our pastor, Father Larry Lisowski, you can secure the date by making your non-refundable $500 deposit at our Wedding Deposit page.

 3. Plan Your Wedding Ceremony Music

 In order to ensure that the musical portion of your marriage preparation experience is personal, thoughtful, and one that brings you closer together as a couple, our Director of Music will have you and your fiancé complete our Wedding Music Planner.
 This planner will assist you in choosing the instrumentalists, vocalists, and music for each part of your wedding.

 We encourage couples to attend a few Masses with us at 11:00 a.m. on Sunday to hear Father Larry Lisowski’s homily (check our current bulletin for his schedule); listen to our Director of Music, Kate Ryan, sing; and meet our sacristan, Toni Gamble.
 In the meantime, you may view the St. Joseph Church floorplan to see how our church is set up.